openedx/docs.openedx.org/source/developers/references/glossary.rst

       For more information, see `olx:What is Open Learning XML?`.

-   open response assessment
+   Open Response Assessment

       A type of assignment that allows learners to answer with text, such as a short essay and, optionally, an image or other file.
-Learners then evaluate each others' work by comparing each response to a :term:`rubric` created by the course team.
+Learners then evaluate each others' work by comparing each response to a :term:`Rubric` created by the course team.

       These assignments can also include a self assessment, in which learners compare their own responses to the rubric, or a staff assessment, in which members of course staff evaluate learner responses using the same rubric.

-      For more information, see `partnercoursestaff:Open Response Assessments Two`.

-   pages
+.. _P:

+   Pages

       Pages organize course materials into categories that learners select in the learning management system.
 Pages provide access to the course content and to tools and uploaded files that supplement the course.
 Links to each page appear in the course material navigation bar.

-      For more information, see `partnercoursestaff:Adding Pages to a Course`.

    PAL